Snowfall (TV series): Spin-off

 In March 2023, a spin-off series, starring Gail Bean, reprising her role as Wanda Bell-Simmons, was reported to be in early development.
-In March 2025, the series was given a pilot order by FX, with Isaiah John set to co-star with Bean and reprise his role as Leon Simmons.
-In November 2025, the spinoff was ordered to series and is set to premiere in 2026.
+After having been in development in two years, the series was given a pilot order by FX in March 2025, with Isaiah John set to co-star with Bean and reprise his role as Leon Simmons.
+In November 2025, Malcolm Spellman was set as lead writer and executive producer on the spinoff, after it was ordered to series.
 Asante Blackk, Peyton Alex Smith, and Simmie Sims III were also confirmed to have joined the main cast alongside Bean and John.
+In March 2026, Isidora Goreshter, Mykelti Williamson, Brandon Mychal Smith, Nicki Micheaux, Eric Balfour, Richard Portnow, Zaire Adams, and Demetrius Grosse were announced to have joined the cast, with Quincy Chad also confirmed to reprise his role as Deon "Big D" Barber.
+In June 2026, the title was revealed as The Drop: A Snowfall Saga.
+The series premiered on September 8, 2026, on FX and FX on Hulu.